 The name chia comes from the Aztec word for 'oily', which is 'chian', and this explains well what one of the main benefits of chia is; it is very high in omega-3 acids, which are a type of unsaturated fat.

-It's easy to get mixed up between omega-3 and omega-6; basically, omega-3 acids are the fats which are not so easy to come by.
-They're in fish oils, flax seeds, kiwi seeds, and chia seeds, amongst other things.
+It's easy to get mixed up between omega-3 and omega-6.
+Basically, omega-3 acids are the fats which are not so easy to come by.
+They're in fish oils, flax seeds, kiwi seeds, and chia seeds, among other things.
 Omega-6, on the other hand, is found almost everywhere you look: nuts, vegetable oils, avocadoes, etc. As important as omega-6 oils are to our health, the balance of omega-3 to omega-6 is equally important.
 As it is so easy to consume plenty of omega-6, it is very easy to end up with an unbalanced consumption of the two types of oils, which are also known as essential oils.
 When it comes to the amount of omega-3 oil in various seed oils, the chia seed has the highest content, just above kiwi seeds, perilla and flax.

 Chia Seeds and Digestion